dhruv8sh/CalculatorJava/README.md

 - [x] Common binary operators(+,-,*,/) support.
 - [x] Support for default unary functions such as sin, cos, log, !(fact), etc.
 - [x] Testing and finishing touches for the above.
-- [ ] Abstraction support with default definitions to implement customizability.
+- [x] Abstraction support with default definitions to implement customizability.
-- [ ] Complete testing for operator precedence customizability.
+- [ ] Complete testing for operator precedence customizability.(Currently halfway done)
 - [ ] Operator metadata support and testing.
 - [ ] Read IDs from text file(csv).
 - [ ] A string-to-input-format convertor.